 \subsection{Loss-tolerant Bell measurements}

 Advanced Bell measurement schemes have been proposed recently to achieve high success probabilities beyond 50\% limit based on linear optics.
-The highest probability achieved so far is $1-2^{-N}$, with $N$-photon entanglement \cite{aSLee15}.
-In fact, (as we proved in this article) the success probability $1-2^{-N}$ is the fundamental upper bound limited of linear optics by using $N$ photons per qubit and detectors resolving up to 2 photons.
-However, when photon loss occurs, the scheme in \cite{aSLee15} requires an additional encoding for error correction.
-A scheme proposed by Ewert {\em et al.}~\cite{aEwert16} similarly employs a multiphoton entanglement based on the fact that a parity encoded qubit is robust to losses \cite{aRalph2005}.
-It achieves the success probability up to $1-2^{-n}$ with $N=nm$ photons per qubit, and tolerates some losses by means of the redundantly encoded photons.
+The highest probability achieved so far is $1-2^{-N}$, with $N$-photon entanglement \cite{SLee15}.
+In fact, (as we proved in this article) the success probability $1-2^{-N}$ is the fundamental upper bound limited by linear optics with $N$-photon encoding.
+However, when photon loss occurs, the scheme in \cite{SLee15} requires an additional encoding for error correction.
+A scheme proposed by Ewert {\em et al.}~\cite{Ewert16} similarly employs a multiphoton entanglement based on the fact that a parity encoded qubit is robust to losses \cite{Ralph2005}.
+It achieves the success probability up to $1-2^{-n}$ with $N=nm$ photons per qubit, and tolerates some losses by means of redundantly encoded photons.
 In this scheme, however, among total $N=nm$ photons in a logical qubit, at best $n$ photons (one from each $n$ blocks) can contribute to enhance the success probability, while the others are consumed redundantly.

-Our scheme (CBM) attains the upper bound of the success probability limited by linear optics, $1-2^{-N}$ when total $N=nm$ photons are used per qubit.
-It allows us to achieve arbitrary high success probability up to unit even under photon losses by increasing $N$ without additional error correction, as long as it satisfies the no-cloning theorem, i.e. $\eta\eta'>0.5$.
-To our knowledge, CBM is the only Bell measurement that enables to saturate both fundamental limits by linear optics and no-cloning theorem.
-For practical point of view, CBM outperforms all other proposals with respect to the achieved success probability using the same number of photons in total and under the same loss rate.
-In Table~\ref{table:comparesp}, the success probabilities of CBM and the scheme in \cite{aEwert16} are compared for the same encoding size $(n,m)$.
-We note that in CBM photons effectively contribute to either increase the success probability or protect the qubit from losses, in contrast to the scheme in \cite{aEwert16} consuming at least $n(m-1)$ photons redundantly.
+CBM allows us to reach the upper bound of the success probability by linear optics, $1-2^{-N}$, when total $N=nm$ photons are used per qubit.
+Arbitrary high success probabilities up to unit can be achieved even under photon losses by increasing $N$ without additional error correction, as long as it satisfies the no-cloning theorem, i.e. $\eta\eta'>0.5$.
+To our knowledge, CBM is so far the only Bell measurement that enables to saturate both fundamental limits by linear optics and no-cloning theorem.
+From a practical point of view, CBM outperforms all the other proposals with respect to the achieved success probability using the same number of photons in total and under the same loss rate.
+In Table~\ref{table:comparesp}, the success probabilities of optimized CBM and the scheme in \cite{Ewert16} are compared for the same encoding size $(n,m)$ and loss rate $\eta$.
+We note that in CBM photons effectively contribute to either increase the success probability or protect the qubit from losses, in contrast to the scheme in \cite{Ewert16}, which consumes at least $n(m-1)$ photons redundantly.